bhandariroshan/hpcc-internship/api/README.rst

 Setup Instructions
 ------------------------------------------
-1. Update the linux machine using the following (optional if using windows):
+* 1. To update the linux machine using the following (optional if using windows):
-     ``sudo apt update``
+    $ sudo apt update``

-2. Install Python3 on your machine
+* 2. Install Python3 on your machine

-3. Install pip3 on your machine using following command (if it is missing) ``sudo apt-get install python3-pip``
+* 3. Install pip3 on your machine using following command (if it is missing) ``sudo apt-get install python3-pip``

-4. Upgrade your pip using following command
+* 4. Upgrade your pip using following command
      ``sudo python3 -m pip install -u pip``

 5. Install postgres database using the following command